Lake Tauca: Hydrology

 Glacial meltwater may have contributed substantially to Lake Tauca's development.
 Strontium isotope data indicates that water draining from Lake Titicaca through the Rio Desaguadero may have contributed between 70% and 83% of Lake Tauca's water, an increase of between 8 and 30 times the current outflow of Lake Titicaca via the Desaguadero.
 A drop in the level of Lake Titicaca about 11,500 BP may have resulted in its outflow drying up, favouring the disappearance of Lake Tauca.
 According to other research, the increased outflow of Lake Titicaca would have had to be unrealistically large to supply Lake Tauca with water if Titicaca was its principal source.
-Other estimates assume that one-third of Tauca's water came from Lake Titicaca, no more than 15% for any lake cycle, or the much-lower four percent (similar to today's five-percent contribution from Titicaca to Lake Poopó).
+Other estimates assume that one-third of Tauca's water came from Lake Titicaca, no more than 15% for any lake cycle, or the much-lower four per cent (similar to today's five-per cent contribution from Titicaca to Lake Poopó).
 During the Coipasa cycle, Lake Poopó may have contributed about 13% of the water.
 About 53% of Lake Tauca's water came from the Eastern Cordillera.
 About 60,000 years ago, the Desaguadero probably began transporting water from Lake Titicaca to the Uyuni area and the southern paleolakes.
 Tauca was fed by the Río Grande de Lipez on the south, the Río Lauca on the northwest and the glaciers of the two cordilleras on the east and west.
 The lake's total drainage basin has been estimated at about 200,000 km2.
 If lake levels reached an altitude of 3830 m, the lake may have drained into the Pilcomayo River and from there through the Río de la Plata into the Atlantic Ocean.
+Formerly an outlet may have formed at Salar de Ascotán, into the Pacific Ocean, before it was obstructed by lava flows.
+A theory proposed by Campbell in 1985 that a former Altiplano-wide lake catastrophically drained into the Rio Beni during the Holocene has not received much support.

 Although earlier theories postulated that large lakes formed from glacial meltwater, increased precipitation or decreased evaporation (or both) are today considered necessary for lake formation; a complete glacial melting would have had to occur in less than about a century to produce the required volume.
 The water volume would be insufficient to explain Lake Tauca's high water levels; however, some smaller lakes in the southern Altiplano probably expanded from glacial meltwater alone.
 The lake may have contributed to increased precipitation by influencing land breezes.
 According to strontium isotope data, there may have been little water exchange between Tauca's Uyuni and Coipasa basins.
 During the Coipasa lake cycle, the Coipasa-Uyuni and Poopó basins had a limited connection.
 Minor water-level fluctuations occurred during the lake's existence.